cak/cak/README.md

 ---

-## TypeError
+## Projects

-**[TypeError](https://github.com/TypeError)** is where I build open-source tools that make defense measurable and practical.
-It is where security, vulnerability data, and automation come together to help defenders take action.
+**[TypeError](https://github.com/TypeError)** is where I build open-source tools that make defense measurable and practical, bringing security, vulnerability data, and automation together to help defenders take action.

----

-## Snally.com

-**[Snally](https://github.com/snally-dev)** is my creative playground for development and data experiments.
-It is where analytical meets weird and ideas find a home.
+**[Snally](https://github.com/snally-dev)** is my creative playground for development and data experiments, and a home for ideas that do not fit anywhere else.

 ---